ryanhung919/x-men/README.md

 It’s a Next.js application backed by Supabase (Postgres + Auth), styled with Tailwind, and deployed on Vercel.

-View our deployed website using Vercel [here](x-men-rosy.vercel.app)
+View our deployed website using Vercel [here](x-men-git-main-spm-x.vercel.app)

+Access the our GitHub Repository [here](https://github.com/ryanhung919/x-men)

 ## Prerequisites